4ch1m/mb_runner/README.md

 # mb_runner
 > A helper-script to enable ConnectIQ-development on UNIX-systems

-Due to the lack of a dedicated CIQ-SDK for Linux, this script aims to provide some basic automated tasks to make developing CIQ-apps on UNIX-systems possible nevertheless.
+~~Due to the lack of a dedicated CIQ-SDK for Linux, this script aims to provide some basic automated tasks to make developing CIQ-apps on UNIX-systems possible nevertheless.~~
+Originally this script was meant to mitigate the pain of not having a native CIQ-SDK for Linux.
+Although there is a Linux version of the SDK available now, this script can still be helpful for automated builds or if you don't want to use the Eclipse-CIQ-plugin for development.

-Currently these tasks/features are available:
+These features are available:
 * compiling (re)sources and building a PRG-file for testing
 * run unit-tests (requires a running simulator)
 * creating a signed IQ-file package for publishing
 * cleaning up previously built files
-* starting the ConnectIQ-simulator (using wine)
+* starting the ConnectIQ-simulator
 * pushing the generated PRG-file to the running simulator

 There are two ways to utilize this script: